Definability of complex functions in o-minimal structures: Multisummable series

-We first recall some notation and the definitions of generalized sectors and multisummable functions from \cite{RealO-minGamma}.
+We now move on to the case $\A = \G$; we first recall some notation and the definitions of generalized sectors and multisummable functions from \cite{RealO-minGamma}.
 The only difference is that here the generalized variables range over the Riemann surface of $\log$.

 For $(k_1,\dots,k_m) \in [0,\infty)^m$ and $z = ((|z_1|,\arg z_1),\dots,(|z_m|,\arg z_m)) \in \bar\LL^m$, we put

 For a polyradius $R=(R_1,\dots,R_m) \in (0,\infty)^m$, we put

 For $R,\widetilde{R} \in (0,\infty)^m$ we write $R \le \widetilde{R}$ if $R_i \le \widetilde{R}_i$ for each $i$, and $R < \widetilde{R}$ if $R_i < \widetilde{R}_i$ for each $i$.
 If $z \in \CC^m$ and $f:\CC \into \CC$ is a function, we will write similarly for $f:\bar\LL \into \CC$.
 If $a,b \in \bar\LL^m$, we denote by $ab$ the coordinatewise product $(a_1b_1,\dots,a_mb_m)$.